-C. Updating Unit Size/Subsidy Standards Based on Changes in Family Circumstances
+D. Updating Unit Size/Subsidy Standards Based on Changes in Family Circumstances

-At the family's regular recertification, the AuthorityHHA will review the voucher size assigned to the family.
-If the current voucher size is larger than the family is entitled to, the AuthorityHHA will issue a voucher of the appropriate smaller size to the family, and will use the lower payment standard to compute the family's housing assistance payment.
-If the current voucher size is smaller than the family is entitled to, the AuthorityHHA will issue a voucher of the appropriate larger size to the family.
-The AuthorityHHA will then determine the HAP.
+At the family's regular recertification, HHA will review the voucher size assigned to the family.
+If the current voucher size is larger than the family is entitled to, HHA will issue a voucher of the appropriate smaller size to the family, and will use the lower payment standard to compute the family's housing assistance payment.
+If the current voucher size is smaller than the family is entitled to, HHA will issue a voucher of the appropriate larger size to the family.
+HHA will then determine the HAP.

-D. Term of the Voucher and Extensions
+E. Term of the Voucher and Extensions